How to Build a Customer Base for a Home Improvement Business

 Meeting Your Home Improvement Marketing Goals

-As a logical first order of business, you will want to market your products, events and services in such a way that they result in sales.
+Of course you want to market your products, events and services that brings in sales.
 Makes sense.
-That said, maybe your home improvement marketing goals should aim even higher than this.
+That said, we believe your home improvement marketing goals should aim even higher.

 For example, how about marketing your products, events and services to exactly the right audience at exactly the right time?
-This is the key to sales sustainability.
-It also results in a customer-base that grows year over year.
-Beyond that, you can strive to position your business as a community asset and industry thought-leader.
-By providing expertise, useful tips and consistently relevant information on social channels and through email newsletters, you will gain followers, fans, and a community-base of promoters or even evangelists.
+This is the key to sales sustainability and a customer-base that grows each year.

 2. Get the word out at the right time.